teredet/Parser/README.md

 ```

 # Features
-* At the moment, it turned out to implement the receipt of all vacancies upon request from the site djinni.co and work.ua.
+* At the moment, it turned out to implement the receipt of all vacancies upon request from the site djinni.co, work.ua, rabota.ua.
 * From the site dou.ua I managed to get only the last 20 vacancies.
 # Tech Stack
 * Python